twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/react-cache-its-about-consistency/post.md

 Now our two sales components are rendering at different times, which means that if a new sale is made while our app is rendering, we're going to end up with inconsistent data.

-This one is a little trickier to solve, since both components are querying the sales table independently.
+This one is a bit trickier to solve, since both components are querying the sales table independently.
 Caching one query doesn't help us with the other.

-We need to find a piece of data that will hold consistency across both components for the lifecycle of the RSC render.
+We need to find a piece of data that will hold consistency across both components for the entirety of the RSC render.

 How about the date?